This guide will show you a reliable system for overcoming procrastination and achieving more.

 And a system is nothing more than a vehicle that will bring you to your goals.
 It will not do the work for you, but it will give the structure you need to be consistently productive.
 Every day.

-I have created a system.
+I have created a system to beat procrastination.
 Feel free to copy it.

 I call it Procrastinate Zero.
 And it looks like this:

 - Step 1 Brain: Fix your mindset and train your brain.